Overview :

 Government Support:

 To promote traditional Chinese Faiths, China’s President Xi began a campaign titled “the rejuvenation of the Chinese Nation” where he has met with many Buddhist leaders that have inspired him.
-President Xi has met with Master Hsing Yun, telling the master on one tumblr_miuz5dfFQe1qhiaqno1_500occasion that he has read all the reading the master sent to the president.
+President Xi has met with Master Hsing Yun, telling the master on one occasion that he has read all the reading the master sent to the president.

 The Chinese Government has allowed the Fo Guang Shan organization to establish cultural centers in 4 cities.